-General Description: The Gophersnake (also frequently called a Bullsnake) is South Dakota’s largest species of snake.
-Gophersnakes are a large, heavy-bodied snake, with adults ranging from 36–72 inches (91.4–182.9 cm) in length.
-The background coloration is white, tan, or light yellow with a pronounced patterning of brown, reddish brown, or black blotches running the length of the body.
+Description: The Gophersnake (also frequently called a Bullsnake) is South Dakota’s largest snake species.
+Adults of this large, heavy-bodied snake range from 36–72 inches (91–183 cm) in length.
+The background coloration is tan or light yellow with a pronounced patterning of brown, reddish-brown, or black blotches running down the back along the length of the body.
+Additionally, smaller dark blotches run along the sides, alternating the dark dorsal blotches.
 This patterning is variable along the length of the body.
-Large blotches run along the back and are interspersed with numerous small flocks of dark coloration along the upper two-thirds of the body, with these small markings fading away along the tail and lower one-third of the body.
+The large dorsal blotches are interspersed with numerous small flecks of dark coloration along the upper two-thirds of the body, with these small flecks fading away along the tail and lower one-third of the body.
+The underside is off white or light yellow and covered in black markings.
+Vertical black bars are present along the upper lip and a black stripe runs between and through the eyes and extends to the corner of the mouth.
+Gophersnakes have an enlarged, triangle-shaped rostral scale at the tip of the snout.
+Scales on this species are heavily keeled, giving individuals a rough texture, and the anal scale is not divided.
 Juvenile coloration is similar to adult coloration.
-The belly is off-white or light yellow and covered in black markings.
-Scales on this species are heavily keeled, giving individuals a rough texture, and the anal scale is not divided.
-Gophersnakes may be confused with Western Foxsnakes, but can be easily differentiated by their variable patterning running the length of the body (Western Foxsnakes have uniform patterning along the length of the body) and by the presence of vertical black bars on the upper lip (Western Foxsnakes lack these markings).
+Gophersnakes may be confused with Western Foxsnakes but can be differentiated by their variable patterning running the length of the body (Western Foxsnakes have uniform patterning along the length of the body) and by the presence of large vertical black bars on the upper lip (Western Foxsnakes lack black bars on the upper lip).

-Species Range: This species can be found across much of the central and western United States, including southern Canada and northern Mexico.
+Species Distribution: This species can be found across much of the central and western United States, including southern Canada and northern Mexico.

-South Dakota Status: This species is not listed by the South Dakota Game, Fish and Parks.
+South Dakota Status: This species is not monitored by South Dakota Game, Fish and Parks.